SPEC Purpose and Process

 New SPEC Proposals#

-2. discuss the idea with at least one other member of the ecosystem, or
+2. discuss the idea with at least one other member of a Core Project; or

 Use the quickstart.py script to create the new SPEC document.
 Located at the top-level of the SPEC repository, the script will ask you a few questions1 and then create a new file appropriately named with a basic template for you to complete (e.g., spec-0000/index.md).
-Once the SPEC is in reasonable shape, file a pull request against the SPEC repository.
-The Steering Committee then considers the SPEC as presented in the pull request and will provide additional guidance.
+Leave the draft field set to true and the endorsed-by field empty.
+Once the SPEC is in readable shape, file a pull request against the SPEC repository.
+Let the SPEC committee know when you are ready for your PR to be merged.
+Once they do so, the SPEC will appear in draft form at https://scientific-python.org/specs.

 Notes#